Doumeki21/CART315/Process/DesignJournal.md

 ![Creation of a tornado](images/Whirlwind.png)

 ### For Inspiration...
 - To incorporate some of these ideas in my future projects, I'd like to consider variety in gameplay.
 For example, I could match different actions to each of their corresponding opponents' colors or introduce different characters that have different playing styles.
-(If I do have time, I'd like to think a bit more about the choice of visual narrative as well.)
+(If I do have time, I'd like to think a bit more about the choice of visual narrative as well and generally explore new ways of playing games.)